 Perhaps the most annoying thing about projectors in general, but long throw projectors in particular, are shadows from people (and perhaps wildlife) blocking the screen.
 Because long throw projectors are meant to project over long distances, they are all the more vulnerable to being obstructed by something in the way.

-As a backlight, long throw projectors cut out a huge portion of the usable space in a home theater space.
-And because of the angle of the projector, long throw projectors are prone to more glare.
+As a backlight, long-throw projectors cut out a huge portion of the usable space in a home theater space.
+And because of the angle of the projector, which can be fixed with additional keystone corrections (our guide) by the way, long-throw projectors are prone to more glare.

 Which Is Better for You?

 Deciding what kind of projector is right for you depends on numerous factors.
 Three important considerations you should make are the home theater space, the placement of the projector, and the intended screen size.

 Characteristics of the space including power sources and room curvature will impact which kind of projector, for example, home theater or business projector, a topic we’ve explored before, is appropriate for your home theater system.

 Whether you intend to mount the projector or place it on the floor will also factor into your decision.
 Short throw and long throw projectors behave differently at different screen sizes.